kabosuMy3a/Algorithm/ProgrammingAssignment/README.md

 #### In directory pa101, there will be 5 files after program finished.
 * [pa101.c](pa101/pa101.c) - source code
 ##### below 4 files are generated from source code
-* [input2Grid](pa101/input2Grid.txt) - Save & Shows input as 9x9 grid.
+* input2Grid - Save & Shows input as 9x9 grid.
-* [Z3udoku](pa101/Z3udoku) - Logic and constraints represented by Z3 syntax for launching Z3
+* Z3udoku- Logic and constraints represented by Z3 syntax for launching Z3
-* [rawdoku](pa101/rawdoku) - Raw output from Z3 launched inside C program.
+* rawdoku - Raw output from Z3 launched inside C program.
 Model is given if satisfiable, else error is given.
-* [parsedOutput](pa101/parsedOutput.txt) - Parsed info also printed in stdout from rawdoku.
+* parsedOutput - Parsed info also printed in stdout from rawdoku.
 If input makes constraints unsatisfiable,
 "No solution." is printed.

 ## PA102 - Fill a Pix !